 However, there is a problem.
 McDonalds have decided that its customers should not park for more than 90 minutes.
 If you stay for longer you will receive an automatic fine of £50.
 The Boreham restaurant is built out-of-town.
 Having ample car parking is one of the reasons many families go there for a meal.

 We have heard several stories from local residents who have been fined by McDonalds for staying too long.
 One mum took her children there for a treat after school one day.
-They had their Happy Meals, then played with the new toys, and while the mother order another coffee and chatted with friends the children played in the soft play area.
+They had their Happy Meals, then played with the new toys, and while the mother ordered another coffee and chatted with friends the children played in the soft play area.
 Everyone had a great afternoon and enjoyed the new, modern McDonalds.
 But all that changed when the fine came through the door a couple of weeks later.

 Even after several telephone calls to McDonalds customer services no resolution was made.
 Customer services simply stated “it is unfortunate, sorry” but refused to waiver the fine.
 The mum involved made it clear that she is a customer of McDonalds, she spent the whole time in the restaurant with her family and friends, and between them they spent a lot of money.
 How can McDonalds feel that it is fair to fine them?